SameerArif64/Simple-Functions/README.md

 # Simple Function Utilities

-This module provides a collection of utility functions for various tasks such as window management, mouse event handling, dynamic module importing, file operations, and string manipulation.
+This module provides a collection of utility functions for various tasks such as mouse event handling, dynamic module importing, file operations, and string manipulation.

 ## Features

-- Select and activate a window by name
 - Get mouse click coordinates
 - Dynamically import a module or attribute from a Python file
 - Open a file with the default application